Out of Africa (film): Critical reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 61% based on 88 reviews, with an average rating of 6.90/10.
-The website's critical consensus reads, "Though lensed with stunning cinematography and featuring a pair of winning performances from Meryl Streep and Robert Redford, Out of Africa suffers from excessive length and glacial pacing."
-Metacritic reports a score of 69 out of 100 based on 18 critics, indicating "Generally favorable reviews".
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 62% based on 90 reviews, with an average rating of 6.90/10.
+The website's critical consensus reads: "Though lensed with stunning cinematography and featuring a pair of winning performances from Meryl Streep and Robert Redford, Out of Africa suffers from excessive length and glacial pacing."
+Metacritic reports a score of 69 out of 100 based on 18 critics, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film four stars out of four and called it "one of the great recent epic romances," adding, "What we have here is an old-fashioned, intelligent, thoughtful love story, told with enough care and attention that we really get involved in the passions among the characters."
 Vincent Canby of The New York Times described it as "a big, physically elaborate but wispy movie" with Redford's character "a total cipher, and a charmless one at that.
 It's not Mr. Redford's fault.
 There's no role for him to act."
-Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and declared, "My basic problem with this otherwise sumptuous and well-acted film is that I never was able to accept Redford in character ...
+Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four, and declared: "My basic problem with this otherwise sumptuous and well-acted film is that I never was able to accept Redford in character ...
 He seems distant to the point of distraction.
 He is not convincing in his period outfits.
 He looks and acts as if he just walked out of the safari fitting room at Abercrombie & Fitch."
 David Ansen of Newsweek wrote that the film was "well worth the wait," calling it "a sprawling but always intelligent romantic epic that depicts Karen Blixen's struggles to hold on to both the man and the land she loves and cannot possess."